Mount Everest in 2018: Overview

 On 13 May 2018, a group of Nepali climbers reached the summit of Mount Everest, the first of the season.
 This group paves the way for more climbers to reach from the Nepal side of the mountain, and 346 permits were granted for this year in the climbing season which runs in the spring from April to the end of May.
 As of April 2018, about 350 climbing permits for tourists had been issued so far on the Nepal side.
 Another 180 climbers were said to be making a summit bid from the northern side, in China (Tibet region).
 This is the time when there are a few days of calm and good weather high on the mountain.

 Some of the fatalities this season were Japanese climber Nobukazu Kuriki, who died on his 8th attempt.
 He had returned to make a summit attempt in 2015 despite losing nine of his fingers in an attempt to summit in 2012.
 Also, a climber from Macedonia was reported to have died on the mountain.
 By 19 May 2018, the Kathmandu Times reports that at least 277 climbers had summited Mount Everest.
 About five people were reported to have died or gone missing on the mountain by late May 2018, including Nobukazu Kuriki, Gjeorgi Petkov, Rustem Amirov, and Lama Babu Sherpa.

 Among those that summited this year was a team led by Adrian Ballinger, including Neal Beidleman who survived the 1996 Mount Everest disaster and returned to summit this season.
-Record-breaking woman summiter Lhakpa Sherpa summited Mount Everest again, making 2018 her 9th summit of Mount Everest, meanwhile Kami Rita Sherpa attained his 22nd summit in 2018, overtaking the previous maximum of 21 set by Apa Sherpa.
+Record-breaking woman summiteer Lhakpa Sherpa summited Mount Everest again, making 2018 her ninth summit of Mount Everest, meanwhile Kami Rita Sherpa attained his 22nd summit in 2018, overtaking the previous maximum of 21 set by Apa Sherpa.

 British climber Kenton Cool increased his summit tally to 13 in 2018, the most for the United Kingdom.
-Olympic Gold Medal winner Victoria Pendleton, made a summit bid with Cool, but her summit bid had to be abandoned due to altitude sickness.
+Olympic Gold Medal winner Victoria Pendleton made a summit bid with Cool, but her summit bid had to be abandoned due to altitude sickness.
 One reason for this was that a weather window opened up earlier than expected, but her body was not taking in enough oxygen.
 Her partners Ben Fogle and Kenton Cool reached the summit on 16 May.
 This was televised and published as a book, as was the ascent and summit of Ant Middleton with Ed Wardle, taking place at the same time.

 Some of the national record-makers for the year include Alyssa Azar, who became the youngest Australian to summit Mount Everest in 2016 when she was 19, and reached the summit again in 2018.
 The achievement also made her the youngest Australian to summit Mount Everest, to summit it twice, and youngest from both south and north sides of the mountain.
 A group of female journalists that climbed Everest as part of the Women Journalists Everest Expedition-2018 was awarded for their expedition by the Prime Minister of Nepal, in Kathmandu.